Non-thermal particle acceleration in multi-species kinetic plasmas: universal power-law distribution functions and temperature inversion in the solar corona: Relaxation theory for weakly collisional plasmas

 evolves the DF of each charged species (electrons and ions), with $q_\rms$ and $m_\rms$ the electric charge and mass of each species.
 Here, $\bE$ and $\bB$ are the self-generated electric and magnetic fields, sourced by the DF via Maxwell's equations,

-We assume charge neutrality in equilibrium, i.e., the total equilibrium charge density is zero. $\bE^{(\rmP)}$ and $\bB^{(\rmP)}$ are perturbing electric and magnetic fields that are sourced by plasma ``external" to our system, which we hereafter refer to as the drive.
-Since plasma is an open system, it is nearly impossible to switch off such fields.
+We assume charge neutrality in equilibrium, i.e., the total equilibrium charge density is zero. $\bE^{(\rmP)}$ and $\bB^{(\rmP)}$ are perturbing electric and magnetic fields that we hereafter refer to as the drive.
+These fields may be sourced externally to the plasma under consideration, or may arise self-consistently from super-Debye-scale structures and fluctuations acting on its smooth distribution.
+Since plasma is an open system, it is nearly impossible to switch off such fields entirely.
 Background turbulence spontaneously arising from nonlinear wave activity or coherent structures (electrostatic, e.g., Bernstein-Greene-Kruskal (BGK) modes \citep[][]{Bernstein.etal.57} or electromagnetic, e.g., plasmoids \citep[][]{Loureiro.etal.07,Bhattacharjee.etal.09,Comisso.etal.16}), copiously present within the solar plasma, can act as part of this drive.
 We assume the collision operator to be of the Balescu-Lenard form,

 with the diffusion ($\calD^{(\rms)}_{ij}$) and drag ($\calD^{(\rms)}_i$) coefficients given by equation~(\ref{BL_coeff_app}).
-We do not include an equilibrium guide magnetic field in our analysis.
-In other words, our current analysis strictly only applies to sub-Larmor scale EM fluctuations.
+In the present context, the BL term captures the cumulative effect of self-generated small-scale (Debye-scale) fluctuations together with Coulomb collisions, whereas the drive refers to super-Debye-scale fields.
+We do not include an equilibrium guide magnetic field.
+More precisely, our analysis is a local one that is restricted to scales smaller than the electron Larmor radius $\lambda_{\rmc e} = m_e \sigma_e c /e B_0$, where $\sigma_e$ is the electron thermal speed and $B_0$ is the strength of the guide field.
+In other words, the coarse-graining scale we later on adopt to compute the smoothed DF is $\lesssim \lambda_{\rmc e}$.
+The EM drive can, however, be generated on large super-Larmor scales, and cascade down to small sub-Larmor scales.